Limestone Genre Expo

 Micro Level: The Nitty Gritty: In the second half of the workshop, we’ll look at the details of the text, line by line and word by word.
 This can be an intensive process, but done properly a good line edit can challenge a writer to create prose that shines.
 We’ll be looking at the following elements: line edits, passive voice, over-used words, similes and metaphors, verb choice.

 Finally, we’ll explore tips for looking at your manuscript objectively as well as resources for finding beta readers.
 Every workshop participant will leave with an eBook of the course material that includes a Master Revision Checklist.

 How to Market & Sell Short Fiction – Douglas Smith

 A wealth of courses and books exist to teach you how to write stories.
 But what happens when you've finished writing?
 Do you know how to sell what you've written?

-World Building - Alyssa Cooper
+Deconstructing Writers' Block - Alyssa Cooper

 This workshop will explore different techniques that can be used to establish a daily writing practice, allowing writers of all experience levels to write without waiting for inspiration.
 Broken into four sections, the workshop will include short lessons on each technique, as well as writing time after each lesson and an opportunity to share that writing with the group, receiving feedback and constructive criticism from their peers.
 Attendees will leave the workshop with new techniques to use in their own daily practice, and with four new written pieces that they can then develop into finished stories, articles, or poems.

 Alyssa Cooper is a Canadian author and poet currently living in Kingston, Ontario.
 First published in 2008, she is the author of three novels, a short story collection, and two poetry collections, as well as having her work included in various local and international publications.
 An active spoken word performer, she currently holds an executive position in the Kingston Poetry Collective and the Queen’s Poetry Slam planning committee.